EU divided over axing Russian diplomats' Schengen privileges – DW – 08/29/2024

 EU divided over axing Russian diplomats' Schengen privilegesAugust 29, 2024

-The way Czech Foreign Minister Jan Lipavsky sees it, almost three years into Moscow's full-scale assault on Ukraine, Russia is also waging assymmetrical war against Europe while Europe is providing assymmetrical benefits to the Kremlin.
+The way Czech Foreign Minister Jan Lipavsky sees it, almost three years into Moscow's full-scale assault on Ukraine, Russia is also waging asymmetrical war against Europe while Europe is providing asymmetrical benefits to the Kremlin.

 For Prague, the grudge starts back in 2014, when two of its citizens died in an explosion at an ammunition depot in the town of Vrbetice.
 Four years later, Czech officials say, two Russian agents who were involved in that blast, Ruslan Borishov and Alexander Petrov, would go on to attempt to poison former Soviet spy Sergei Skripal and his daughter in Salisbury, England, both times traveling on forged non-biometric passports.